digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/asset-model.rst

 The account can be created with arbitrary :ref:`controllers <type-daml-finance-interface-account-account-controllers-36430>` (for incoming and outgoing transfers).
-In our examples, we typically let accounts be owners-controlled, i.e., both the current owner and the new owner must authorize transfers.
+Our examples typically let accounts be owners-controlled, i.e., both the current owner and the new owner must authorize transfers.

 The account also implements
 the :ref:`Lockable <module-daml-finance-interface-util-lockable-80915>` interface, enabling the